Short Breaks Bureau

 We will let you know the cost at every stage of planning the break.
 If you are expected to contribute to the cost of the break we will tell you how much it is and ask you to agree to this before the break is finalised.

 If you can't go on a break for any reason we will try to get the cost of the break back.
 But if this isn't possible you may still be charged.

 Referrals to the Short Breaks Bureau usually come from Health and Social Care staff.
-But you can ask for a short break directly or ask someone to make a referral on your behalf (eg carer’s organisations, health professionals, GP).
+But you can ask for a short break directly or ask someone, such as a carer's organisation, health professional or a GP, to make a referral on your behalf.

 The more information you can provide when making the referral, the easier it will be for our Short Breaks Bureau staff to start planning your break.

 If you want to plan your own break, without support from the Short Breaks Bureau, or would like to know about some of the options available to you there are several websites you can use.

 The Shared Care Scotland website is a searchable database which has some information on short breaks.